specsolutions/specsync-for-tfs-documentation/features/push-features/update-test-case-fields.md

 Conditions and conditional values can also be used.

-The following example synchronizes the Test Case automated with custom automation setting values.
+The following example synchronizes the Test Case automated with custom automation setting values (use scenario name as "Automated test name" and feature name as "Automated test storage").

 ```
 {